risray700/emg2gesture/README.md

 # Prosthetic-Control-EMG-Gesture-Classification
-This repository provides code and data for decoding EMG signals to control a prosthetic arm.
-It includes EMG datasets from two participants, hardware/software specs, 3D-printable STL files, and a cost breakdown sheet, offering a complete resource for replication and further research.
+This repository provides code and some sample EMG data for decoding EMG signals to control a prosthetic arm.
+It also includes other details  offering a complete resource for replication and further research,

-The first code snippet for the Jupyter Notebook(multitrail_explorationrmsandpowernormalization.ipynb) is the feature processing for this code.

-The second is loading our data with a timeline file that automatically creates a graph  showing the alignment of the gesture activity points with our experimental protocol as described in the paper and its alignment compared to other sessions's alignment for this subject.
-There is a list with 3 numbers, representing the approximate time point where your recording protocol started.
-For Subject 1's data the approximate start points we've used for sessions 1, 2, 3, were 2.0(s), 3.5(s), 1.75(s) respectively.
-For Subject 2's data the approximate start points we've used for sessions 1, 2, 3, were 8.55(s), 8.3(s), 3.4(s) respectively.

-Towards the bottom of the code is the 2 MLP code snippets, the first code snippet will be the 6-Fold Stratified CV that splits the dataset randomly into 80% training and 20% for all sessions listed.
-This means that if you were to load 3 sessions from both subjects and give their respective protocol start times you can run this code on that dataset and it would split the data randomly into the 80% and 20% datasets, or instead if were to load 3 sessions from one subject it will take 80% randomly and test on 20% as well.
-Now for the second code, this is the cross session MLP evaluation using 5 k fold stratification which trains on the first 2 sessions you loaded and tests on the 3rd session.
-For this code there is also the option to save the predicted results to a CSV file.
-This is important for giving these predicted results to our prosthetic deployment code to replay the predicted session.
+    - STL files for 3D modeling
+    - Settings used for 3D printing
+    - Scripts used to upload code to Arduino
+    - The experimental protocol timeline used within every session to move between gestures,

+The main modeling code resides in the notebooks directory, specifically the notebook **feature_extraction_pytorch_training_and_validation.ipynb** takes care of feature generation, model training as well as validation.
+It can be divided broadly into three sections,
+    - *Feature Generation*: The first section handles feature generation.
+    - *Data Loading, Alignment and Visualization*: The second section loads the EMG data and plots it alongside the experimental protocol timeline, showing the alignment of gesture activity points with the protocol described in the paper.
+It also compares alignment across different sessions for each subject.A list of three values is provided, representing the approximate time points where each recording session began:
+        - Subject 1: Session 1 → 2.0s, Session 2 → 3.5s, Session 3 → 1.75s
+        - Subject 2: Session 1 → 8.55s, Session 2 → 8.3s, Session 3 → 3.4s

+    - *PyTorch Model Training and Validation*: At the bottom of the code are two MLP implementations:
+        - 6-Fold Stratified Cross-Validation (CV): Randomly splits all loaded sessions into 80% training and 20% testing.
+For example, if three sessions are loaded for both subjects, the dataset is split randomly into 80%/20%.
+If only one subject’s three sessions are loaded, the same 80%/20% random split applies.
+        - Cross-Session Evaluation (5-Fold Stratified CV): Trains on the first two sessions and tests on the third.
+This code also includes an option to save the predicted results as a CSV file, which can be used by the prosthetic deployment code to replay the predicted session.

-This is the link to the parts list for the Prosthetic Arm:https://docs.google.com/spreadsheets/d/1ARazL39SHxkO9HCzjxf5s1OOEaxhFiI-FpY4icmBl84/edit?usp=sharing
+The cost breakdown and specs are detailed in this document, This is the link to the parts list for the Prosthetic Arm:https://docs.google.com/spreadsheets/d/1ARazL39SHxkO9HCzjxf5s1OOEaxhFiI-FpY4icmBl84/edit?usp=sharing